fbpx

 Attendance Allowance (AA)

-Attendance allowance is a benefit for people over the age of 65 which is intended for those who suffer from severe health problems.
+Attendance Allowance is a benefit for people over the age of 65 which is intended for those who have from severe health problems.
 They may require someone to stop by regularly and help them with their daily tasks, helping to look after them in any way that may be beneficial.
+However, you do not need to be using or employing a carer to apply.

 There are two rates, lower and higher, depending on the level of help needed.
 AA is not means tested.